 - White Vinegar

-If you love shrimp or are wanting to incorporate it more in recipes like I am, make sure you try some of my other creative options:
+If you love shrimp and want to incorporate it more in recipes like I am, make sure you try some of my other creative options:

 - Seafood Pasta Salad – This seafood pasta salad is made with shells and a mayonnaise base.
-While some of the ingredients are similar to this recipe it tastes nothing like it.
+While some ingredients are similar to this recipe, it tastes nothing like it.

-- Tri Color Pasta Salad – this salad doesn’t have shrimp in it, although when we made it we had INTENDED on adding it.
-We just simply ran out of shrimp before we got to this recipe, but it would be an amazing addition.
+- Tri Color Pasta Salad – This salad doesn’t have shrimp in it, although when we made it, we had INTENDED on adding it.
+We simply ran out of shrimp before we got to this recipe, but it would be an amazing addition.